aivarannamaa/pipkin/README.rst

 Even if clumsy at times, pipkin tries to be the proof-of-concept for demonstrating that even in the world of MicroPython and CircuitPython, we could continue publishing standard sdists and wheels on PyPI and re-use the familiar approach for package management.
-While introducing new formats and distribution mechanisms have their benefits, there are other options worth considering.
+While introducing new formats and distribution mechanisms have their benefits, we shouldn't dismiss the standard approach yet.

 Implementation
 --------------